pnovok/SQLServer_CDC_Demo/README.md

 ```

-## Lab 2 – Creating SQL Server table in SQL Stream Builder (SSB)
+## 2 – Creating SQL Server table in SQL Stream Builder (SSB)

 You need to let SSB know the source table to capture changes from.
-SSB comes with the set of templates that you can use to create various CDC tables as shown below.
+SSB comes with a set of templates that you can use to create various CDC tables, as shown below.
 Create a new job in SSB, click the Templates drop down menu and choose sqlserver-cdc.
-You can modify you table DDL per example below.
+You can modify your table DDL based example below.

 ![img_2.png](Images/img_2.png)